kwitsch/SimpleTorRelay/README.md

 * 9001 : ORPort
 * 9030 : DirPort

+## Data

+All data is stored in `/app/data`.
+This path is a volume which should be persisted to maintain the relay identity.

 ## Environment

 All environment variables are optional and set the according options.